 Can you auger through rock with a regular post hole auger?
 No way.
 You have the option to call in professionals who drill in these sorts of conditions.
 They have the know how and the expensive equipment to deal with digging post holes in solid rock.
 It could even be the same price as renting or buying all the special equipment to do it, not to mention save you a ton of time.
 Have the holes drilled for you in no time and without any effort on your part.

 Can you tell we are trying to make this easier for you?
 Frankly, I would find any way to avoid digging post holes in solid rock.

 If you absolutely must drill into solid rock, the deeper the hole, the more labor and more expensive tools you’ll need.
+How do you dig a post hole in solid rock?
 For shallow holes, you can probably use a hammer drill.
 For deeper holes, you will need a jackhammer, a drifter drill and maybe, even dynamite.
+It can depend on the type of rock as well.
+Some types are “softer” or break apart much easier than others.
 Careful with all of the above.
 If you are not confident with these sorts of tools, hire someone.

 Digging post holes in solid rock is not something I ever want to do myself.
 This is one of those jobs where you just bite the bullet.
 Pay the Pros.
 They will be in and out with all the top-notch gear and you’ll have perfect post holes in solid rock.

 Depending on the type of rock and how deep you need to anchor your posts, it may be possible, but it will be back breaking work.